Customizing the Portable Text Editor

 { "title": "Strike", "value": "strike-through" }

-Make sure to include the ones you would like to keep.
+Make sure you include those you intend to keep.

 // RichTextEditor.js